esl/buildex_api/README.md

 Before you start, you might want to quickly read over the Github guides to [creating an oauth application](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/), and [authorizing oauth applications](https://developer.github.com/apps/building-oauth-apps/authorizing-oauth-apps/).

-You will need to create a new OAuth application on Github and provide it's `CLIENT_ID` and `CLIENT_SECRET` values to the release_admin application.
+You will need to create a new OAuth application on Github and provide it's `CLIENT_ID` and `CLIENT_SECRET` values to the buildex_api application.

 The steps involved are as follows :